-Did you know you can grow salad indoors?
+Did you know that you can grow salad indoors?

-When the seasons change from summer to fall, it’s time to take our gardening indoors.
+When the seasons change from summer to fall, it is time to take our gardening indoors.
 There is nothing quite like the taste of fresh, homegrown vegetables.
-It doesn’t take a lot of space or soil to grow your own salad and you can do it inside, on your kitchen counter or in a sunny window.
+It doesn’t take a lot of space or soil to grow your own salad, and you can do it inside, on your kitchen counter or in a sunny window.

-The nice thing about lettuce is that most varieties don’t need a lot of space or soil to grow and they grow fairly fast.
-Lettuce also tends to grow well in temperatures that we’re most comfortable at in the house.
-As long as you find a nice sunny spot for your lettuce it will do well.
+The nice thing about growing lettuce is that most varieties don’t need a lot of space or soil to do well, and they grow fairly quickly.
+Lettuce also tends to grow well inside at temperatures that we are most comfortable with.
+As long as you find a nice, sunny spot for your lettuce, it will do well.

-One of the simplest ways to start if you just want to try this out is to cut of the ends of your romaine lettuce from the store and sit them in a cup or container with a little water.
-Leave it in there for about a week or until you start to see new green growth coming from the cut end, and roots forming at the bottom.
-Once those roots are about an inch or two long, plant your new lettuce plant into a bowl or small pot filled with potting soil.
-Keep it watered and in a sunny window and watch your lettuce grow.
+One of the simplest ways to start, especially if you just want to try this out, is to cut off the ends of your romaine lettuce that you bought from the grocery store, and sit them in a cup or container with a little water.
+Leave the ends in the water for about a week or so until you start to see new green growth coming from the cut end and roots forming at the bottom.
+Once those roots are about an inch or two long, plant your new lettuce start in a bowl or small pot filled with potting soil.
+Place it in a sunny window, keeping it watered.
+Watch your lettuce grow!
 You can cut and regrow more lettuce several times.

-Another option is to take a look at the seed packets your local garden center has available year round, or order them online.
-Pay attention to germination time (and temperature), and how long it will take your lettuce to grow to maturity.
-It is also helpful to know if you can continually harvest your lettuce varieties or if you should let it grow to maturity, harvest, and then replant.
-Start with something that’s easy to grow and take care of, then branch out from there.
+You can also take a look at the seed packets your local garden center has available or order your seeds online.
+Pay attention to germination time, temperature, and how long it will take your lettuce to grow to maturity.
+It is also helpful to know if you can continually harvest your lettuce varieties or if you should let them grow to maturity, harvest, and replant.
+Start with something that is easy to grow and care for, then branch out from there.

 Ready to start planting your first salad bowl?
 You’ll be surprised how easy this will be to put together.
 There are only a handful of things you need to get started.